 How do I start an n8n Starter or Pro trial (no credit card) and what are the limits?

-Quick Answer: You can start an n8n Starter or Pro trial directly from the pricing page or signup flow with no credit card required.
-The trial includes all Pro features on Starter/Pro limits (5 concurrent executions, 320MiB RAM, 10 millicore burstable CPU, and 2,500 executions), plus AI Workflow Builder credits.
+Quick Answer: You can start an n8n Starter or Pro trial directly from the pricing page with just an email and workspace setup—no credit card required.
+The trial includes Pro features with Starter-level resource limits like 5 concurrent executions and 2,500 total executions, plus a small bundle of AI Workflow Builder credits.

 Frequently Asked Questions

-How do I start an n8n Starter or Pro trial with no credit card?
+How do I start an n8n Starter or Pro trial without a credit card?

-Short Answer: Go to the n8n pricing page, choose Starter or Pro, create an account, and select the free trial—no credit card is required for these plans.
+Short Answer: Go to the n8n pricing page, select the Starter or Pro plan, create your account and workspace, and your free trial will start automatically—no credit card required.

 Expanded Explanation: